MAP to issue four final reports with recommendations on overall measure sets and guidance on measure reduction in federal programs

 MAP works in a transparent manner with a carefully balanced composition of participants representing all areas of healthcare, including consumers, purchasers, health plans, clinicians and providers, suppliers, accreditation and certification entities, communities and states, and the federal government.
 More than 150 experts from 90 organizations who regularly use measures and measurement information participated in MAP discussions.

 MAP will issue four final reports with recommendations on overall measure sets and guidance on measure reduction in federal programs.
-The reports on the post-acute and long-term care and hospital settings are due to HHS February 15, and the reports on clinician programs and cross-cutting themes are due March 15.
+The final reports on the post-acute and long-term care and hospital settings were sent to HHS February 15.
+The reports on clinician programs and cross-cutting themes are due March 15.

 1030 15th Street NWSuite 800Washington DC 20005